 Larger deposits often result in better mortgage rates.
 If possible, a deposit of 15 would be ideal and anything higher is a bonus.

 Do I need an accountant for getting a CIS Mortgage?

 If you are registered in the system, lenders only need your payslips as proof of your income.

-If you are not registered, you may need to submit accounts for at least one year in addition to an SA302.
+Alternatively, if you are not registered, you may need to submit accounts for at least one year in addition to an SA302.
 Other lenders require at least three years of professional experience.

 If you are not a subscriber, your affordability will be based on your reported net income numbers.
 As a result, the maximum amount of your mortgage will be less compared to registering with the CIS.
 This can be beneficial for self-employed construction workers.

 What if I have bad credit?